hgabrali/Masterschool-Math-Foundation/Probability.md

 | **Fark** | $A - B$ | **A kümesinde olan**, ancak B kümesinde **olmayan** elemanların kümesi. | Eğer $A = \{1, 2, 3\}$ ve $B = \{3, 4, 5\}$ ise, $A - B = \{1, 2\}$ olur. |
 | **Boş Küme** | $\emptyset$ veya {} | Hiçbir eleman içermeyen bir küme. | Kesişimi olmayan (ortak elemanları olmayan) iki kümenin kesişimi boş kümedir. |

+---

+# Probabilities of the events

+Understanding probability is essential for answering questions that involve making conclusions about a larger population based on a sample.
+Questions like "How likely is it...?" or "What is the probability...?" are at the core of research and data analysis.
+To answer them accurately, we need a solid grasp of probability concepts, rules, and models.

+Informally we can define a probability as following:

+### Probability
+- a number between 0 and 1
+- a number closer to 0 means **not likely**
+- a number closer to 1 means **quite likely**
+- if probability of an event is exactly 0, then the event **can't occur**
+- if the probability of an event is exactly 1, then the event will **definitely occur**

+  ### An Event That Cannot Occur

+This is an event with a probability of exactly 0.
+It is also known as an **impossible event**.

+**Example:**
+- **Experiment:** Rolling a standard six-sided die.
+- **Impossible Event:** Rolling a 7.
+Since a standard die only has the numbers 1 through 6, it is impossible to roll a 7.
+The probability of this event is $0/6 = 0$.

+---

+### An Event That Will Definitely Occur

+This is an event with a probability of exactly 1.
+It is also known as a **certain event**.

+**Example:**
+- **Experiment:** Rolling a standard six-sided die.
+- **Certain Event:** Rolling a number less than 7.
+Since all possible outcomes (1, 2, 3, 4, 5, 6) are less than 7, this event will always happen.
+The probability of this event is $6/6 = 1$.